Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 ### :fontawesome-regular-square: Transparency
 <div class="content-container">
 	<div class="text-section2" style="--text-max-width: 75%;">
-		Some objects imported into Blender might display incorrectly, often due to material settings that don’t align with Blender’s rendering system.
+		Some objects imported into [Blender] might display incorrectly, often due to material settings that don’t align with [Blender]’s rendering system.
 When this happens, the object may appear partially or entirely opaque, with missing or improperly rendered transparent parts, especially if transparency is a crucial aspect of the model.<br><br>
 		To resolve this, start by entering <strong>Object Mode</strong>.
 Then, navigate to the Materials tab in the Properties panel.
 In the settings for your selected material, find and enable the <strong>Transparency</strong> option.
 Adjust the <strong>Alpha</strong> setting as needed to control the level of transparency for the material, allowing the object to display as intended.
-This fix ensures that objects relying on transparency or opacity settings retain their correct visual appearance in Blender.<br><br>
+This fix ensures that objects relying on transparency or opacity settings retain their correct visual appearance in [Blender].<br><br>
 		You may also refer to the resource linked below for additional guidance:
 	</div>
 	<div class="image-section2">